This is my honest Amtrack Coast Starlight Review after taking the train Northbound in 2021.

 When booking the Amtrak Coast Starlight, there are 5 different options available:

-- Saver: Saver Fares are the lowest available and deeply-discounted fares, and require advance purchase.
+• Saver: Saver Fares are the lowest available and deeply-discounted fares and require advance purchase.
 Saver Fares are limited.

-- Value: Available on all Amtrak routes, Value Fares are the regular rate for fares and offer several refund options.
+• Value: Available on all Amtrak routes, Value Fares are the regular rate for fares and offer several refund options.
 Value Fares are limited.

-- Flexible: Flexible Fares, ideal if your plans change, are fully refundable and modifiable without cancellation fees.
+• Flexible: Flexible Fares, ideal if your plans change, are fully refundable and modifiable without cancellation fees.

-- Business: Business Class offers an affordable, enhanced travel experience with extras like more legroom and non-alcoholic drinks.
+• Business: Business Class offers an affordable, enhanced travel experience with extras like more legroom and non-alcoholic drinks.

-We booked our tickets online a month before we travelled for $132 (Aug 2019).
 We were travelling the full route from LA to Seattle via Portland and the San Francisco Bay Area, opting for the cheapest option – a Saver seat.
-If you are after a bargain, it is possible to sometimes get tickets as cheap as $94 if you book in advance.
+If you are after a bargain, it is possible to sometimes get tickets as cheap as $100 if you book several months in advance (usually at least 3 months).

 Checking into the Coast Starlight

-Before heading to the Angeles Union Station we went to a supermarket and stocked up on all the food and drink we could for our journey.
+Before heading to the Angeles Union Station, we went to a supermarket and stocked up on all the food and drink we could for our journey.
 We arrived at the station 2 hours before ‘departure’.

 First, we needed to check in.
-Large bags have to be checked in to be stored elsewhere on the train (like on a plane) and they are very strict on weight allowance so check this in advance.
+Large bags have to be checked in to be stored elsewhere on the train (like on a plane), and they are very strict on weight allowance, so check this in advance.
 Each passenger is allocated the following:

-Each passenger may bringย twoย personal items, 25 lbs.
-(12 kg) and 14 x 11 x 7 inches each, andย twoย carry-on items, 50 lbs.
+Each passenger may bring two personal items, 25 lbs.
+(12 kg) and 14 x 11 x 7 inches each, and two carry-on items, 50 lbs.
 (23 kg) and 28 x 22 x 14 inches each, onboard.

 Once that was done with we were able to use the comfortable Amtrak lounge until the train was ready to board.
-You get an allocated seat so you don’t need to rush to the train to get a good spot.
+You get an allocated seat, so you don’t need to rush to the train to get a good spot.

 Amtrak Coast Starlight review